Shifteon/Notepad/README.md

 # Overview

 Notepad is a simple web app for creating and storing notes.
 It also contains support for multiple users.

-I hope to create a fun and easy note taking experience that can be accessed anywhere.
+With Notepad, I hope to create a fun and easy note taking experience that can be accessed anywhere.

 To run this project on your own machine follow these instructions:
 1. Install Python on your machine